Bhargavi84/Explore-Ireland-MS2/README.md

 ### Design
 ___

-* Motivation by Visit-Kyrgyzstan
+* Motivation by Visit-Kyrgyzstan.
-* Motivation by Explore-national-parks-of-japan
+* Motivation by Explore-national-parks-of-japan.
+* Readme motivation by Visit-Kyrgyzstan.
-* Ideas from my mentor Excellence Ilesanmi
+* Ideas from my mentor Excellence Ilesanmi.

 ___

 ### Code